super-goodman/ActiveMobileProtection/README.md

    cd project_address(yours)
    flutter run
    ~~~
-6. wait for the project to run
+6. Wait for the project to run
 7. Ok, all things done